Watson-Personal-Assistant/developer/_content/reference/JSON_formats.md

  `value` | The value of the extracted entity. |
  `confidence` | A confidence value that is associated the entity value. |

-#### Table 29 - Converse response parameters - intents
+#### Table 29 - Converse request parameters - intents

 Parameter | Description |
 ---------|----------|
  `intent` | The name of the intent with the highest confidence score.
  `confidence` | The confidence score of the intent. |

-#### Table 30 - Converse response parameters - evaluationResponse
+#### Table 30 - Converse request parameters - evaluationResponse

 Parameter | Description |
 ---------|----------|
  `response` | The response to the utterance.
- `handleRequest` | Reflects the value of the handleUtterance parameter returned by the skill in the evaluation response. | `context` | Information about the context of the conversation with the user.
-See Table 20 for a description of the context object|
+ `handleRequest` | Reflects the value of the handleUtterance parameter returned by the skill in the evaluation response. | `context` | Context infomration that was returned by the skill in the evaluation response.
+See Table 9 for a description of the context object. |

 ---